Babri Masjid: Inscriptions

-Lala Sita Ram, who had access to the older edition in 1932 wrote, "The faqirs answered that they would bless him if he promised to build a mosque after demolishing the Janmasthan temple.
-Babur accepted the faqirs' offer and returned to his homeland."

-Other theories

-However, some historians have argued that it was built during the Delhi Sultanate period (13th–15th century), and may have been renovated during Babur's period.
-R. Nath has stated that, judging from the architecture of the mosque, it should be taken to have been built in the pre-Mughal period.

-Apart from Hindus, Jains and Buddhists have also claimed the site.
-According to Jain Samata Vahini, the mosque was built over a 6th-century Jain temple.
-Similarly, Udit Raj's Buddha Education Foundation has claimed the mosque was built over a Buddhist shrine.

 1880s temple construction attempts

-In 1853, a group of armed Hindu ascetics occupied the Babri Masjid.
+In 1853, a group of armed Hindu ascetics from Hanuman Garhi temple occupied the Babri Masjid.
 Periodic violence erupted in the next two years, and the civil administration had to step in, refusing permission to build a temple or to use it as a place of worship.
-In 1855, after a Hindu-Muslim clash, a boundary wall was constructed to avoid further disputes.
+Gulam Hussain led a group of Sunni Muslims who asserted that the mosque site was home to the Hanuman temple in 1855.
+After a Hindu-Muslim clash, a boundary wall was constructed to avoid further disputes.
 It divided the mosque premises into two courtyards; the Muslims offered prayers in the inner courtyard.
+In 1857, the mahant of the Hanuman Garhi temple erected a raised platform and marked the site of Rama's birth.
 The Hindus offered their prayers on a raised platform, known as "Ram Chabutara", in the outer courtyard.

 In 1883, the Hindus launched an effort to construct a temple on the platform.
 After Muslim protests, the deputy commissioner prohibited any temple construction on 19 January 1885.
 On 27 January 1885, Raghubar Das, the Hindu mahant (priest) of the Ram Chabutara filed a civil suit before the Faizabad Sub-Judge.
 In response, the mutawalli (Muslim trustee) of the mosque argued that the entire land belonged to the mosque.
 On 24 December 1885, the Sub Judge Pandit Hari Kishan Singh dismissed the suit.
 On 18 March 1886, the District Judge F.E.A.
 Chamier also dismissed an appeal against the lower court judgment.
 He agreed that the mosque was built on the land considered sacred by the Hindus, but ordered maintenance of status quo, since it was "too late now to remedy the grievance".
 A subsequent appeal before the Judicial Commissioner W. Young was also dismissed on 1 November 1886.

 On 27 March 1934, a Hindu–Muslim riot occurred in Ayodhya, triggered by cow slaughter in the nearby Shahjahanpur village.
 The walls around the Masjid and one of the domes of the Masjid were damaged during the riots.
 These were reconstructed by the British Indian government.